leamas/ddupdate/README.md

 ## Packaging

+  - ddupdate is available as a pypi package from the master branch.
+It can be installed using pip:

+        $ pip install --user ddupdate

   - fedora is packaged in the *fedora* branch.
 Building requires the fedora toolchain in the *rpmdevtools* and *rpm-build* packages.
 To build: